 Online high school diploma program for parents

 Launched in Fall 2015, Bright Start equips the K-3 kids we serve with the skills, knowledge, and mentoring needed to enter a classroom and excel.
-Combining leading academic curriculum with Every Monday Matters inspirational curriculum, the program pairs children with supportive volunteer mentors who help guide them through a unique experience designed to inspire our young learners.
+Combining Imagine Learning academic curriculum with social-emotional curriculum, the program pairs children with supportive volunteer mentors who help guide them through a unique experience designed to inspire our young learners.
 Each student receives a take-home laptop with free WiFi, creating an enduring partnership between the child and learning that remains with the student wherever he or she goes, from classroom to home.
-Parents and families learn how to best advocate for academic success via monthly Collective “Imagine It” Dinners.
+Parents and families learn how to best advocate for academic success via bi-monthly Collective “Imagine It” Breakfasts.
 Additionally, a program manager meets and remains in communication with teachers to introduce the program and collaborate to best support the child both in and out of school.
 As a result, the four-fold program uplifts and empowers each family member and educator, because every one matters.